-Nestled between the bustling little tourist towns of Islamorada and Marathon, Florida, Long Key is a short stretch of island about half way down The Keys known for its spectacular fishing and birding opportunities.
+Nestled between the bustling little tourist towns of Islamorada and Marathon, Florida, Long Key is a short stretch of island about halfway down the Keys known for its spectacular fishing and birding opportunities.

-If tossing your line into the Gulf of Mexico sounds like the perfect way to wile away your days, the park offers kayaks for rent, or you can bring your own watercraft.
+If tossing your line into the Gulf of Mexico sounds like the perfect way to while away your days, the park offers kayaks for rent, or you can bring your own watercraft.
 Should glassing a feathered friend be more up your alley, point your binoculars skyward to find everything from bald eagles to the elusive flamingo.

-All around, Marathon as a location makes for the perfect basecamp for exploring the keys.
+All around, Marathon as a location makes for the perfect basecamp for exploring the Keys.
 It’s centrally located, is jam-packed with amenities like grocery stores, restaurants and mechanics, and has no shortage of places to park your home.

-Big Pine Key
+Big Pine Key Camping

-As home to Bahia Honda State Park–arguably the best place to camp in all of The Keys, maybe even Florida–Big Pine Key continues the general theme of its more northern siblings, but with an extra tinge of nature, a little less hustle and bustle, and maybe even a slightly brighter sun in the sky.
+As home to Bahia Honda State Park–arguably the best place to camp in all of the Keys, maybe even Florida–Big Pine Key continues the general theme of its more northern siblings, but with an extra tinge of nature, a little less hustle and bustle, and maybe even a slightly brighter sun in the sky.

 Can’t get into Bahia Honda?
 Though it’s a completely different experience, across the street you’ll find Sunshine Key RV Resort, where you can still soak up all of the azure rippling goodness of the salty water as it does its diamond dance, and make short work of a trip to the state park itself.